 Siren Painter (Greece, c.
 5th BC).
 The Ship of Odysseus passing the Sirens, c.
 480 BC.
-Attic red-figure stamnos (H:36).
-London, UK: British Museum - 1843,1103.31. | Gil Chevalier (France, b.
+Attic red-figure stamnos, H:36.
+London, UK: British Museum | Gil Chevalier (France, b.
 1968).
 Portrait of Dr Faustroll 'restored' after the lost portrait by Aubrey Beardsley, 1981.
 Reproduced in Organographes du Cymbalum Pataphysicum, N° 15-16, of 18 January 1982:8.

-which Jarry mentions in chapter 4 of Faustroll.
-This illustration first appeared with the simple caption - Aubrey Beardsley, Il dottor Faustroll in "Annotated Faustroll" of Organographs of Pataphysical Cymbalum, no. 15-16, of 18 January 1982, where it is clearly dated 1981.
-The illustration's simple legend makes Jarry scholar Jill Fell believe that Chevalier did not want to put his name to his picture of Faustroll, and he intended it as a reconstruction of a lost work by Beardsley, rather than a spoof.
-Ever since, however, this illustration has been miscatalogued as an undated Beardsley - first in the Milan 1983 exhibition Jarry e la Patafisica: Arte, Letteratura, Spettacolo, and then in the Valencia 2000 exhibition.
-Alfred Jarry: De los Nabis a la Patafísica.
-On the one hand. the Attic stamnos from Vulci depicts the Odyssey's Sirens episode during the hero's long homeward journey to Ithaca, following the end of the Trojan War.
-The Sirens are imaginary creatures with a bird's body and a woman's upper part.
-With their wine-sweet song, the Sirens here try with intoxication to lead Odysseus into shipwreck.
-However, as advised by Circe, Odysseus had himself tied upright to his ship's mast, and obliged his crewmen to block their ears with wax so that they could not hear his commands.
-The ship of Odysseus moves to the left, propelled by oars, of which six are seen on its side; the heads and shoulders of four oarsmen and the torso of the steersman are also visible.
-Interestingly, one of the three Sirens appears to be descending into the sea, which possibly references the legend that the Sirens would die if any sailors ever successfully escaped their clutches.
-On the other hand, the Beardslevesque illustration represents three figures - the towering figure of Faustroll as captain, Panmuphle as oarsman and Bosse-de-Nage as steersman - under the surveying gaze of God, a reference to Beardsley's 1893 caricature of Oscar Wilde that is a likeness of Jarry.
+On the other hand, the Beardsleyesque illustration represents three figures - the towering figure of Faustroll as captain, Panmuphle as oarsman and Bosse-de-Nage as steersman - under the surveying gaze of God, a reference to Beardsley's 1893 caricature of Oscar Wilde that is a likeness of Jarry.
 In the novel, Panmuphle described the vehicle of their adventures as follows, "But this bed, twelve metres long, is not a bed but a boat, shaped like an elongated sieve" (Jarry 1965:15).
 He explained that it is a "perpetually dry boat" (ib.
 1965:16), "never really touched by water" (ib.
 1965:15).
 This seems to be an ironic reference to Odysseus' ship, perhaps suggesting that the exploits of Dr Faustroll are as much a hoax as Odysseus' homeward journey.
 In any case, the Münchhausen-like moustachioed Faustroll, quixotically pointing the way forward provocatively with a toilet brush, rises from the pool of fantasy books in his portable library, which includes the Odyssey.